Model category of diffeological spaces: Introduction

 The theory of model categories has developed explosively since its introduction by Quillen \cite{Q1} and has become the modern foundation of homotopy theory.
 Model categories have been constructed in many fields, such as algebraic geometry \cite{MV}, complex geometry \cite{L}, and operator algebra \cite{O}, to solve various problems using homotopical means.

-In differential geometry, researchers are beginning to recognize the importance of finding a model category in which to do smooth homotopy theory; in such a category, we can fully utilize a number of consequences from the model category theory (cf. \cite{Hi}, \cite{Ho}).
+In differential geometry, researchers are beginning to recognize the importance of finding a model category in which to do smooth homotopy theory (\cite{Wu}, \cite{CW}, \cite{HS}); in such a category, we can fully utilize a number of notions and consequences from the model category theory (cf. \cite{Hi}, \cite{Ho}).
 Since a model category must be complete and cocomplete by definition, we must construct a model structure on the category of some type of smooth spaces (i.e., generalized smooth manifolds).

-The main objective of this paper is to endow the category $\dcal$ of diffeological spaces with a compactly generated model structure whose weak equivalences are just smooth maps inducing isomorphisms on smooth homotopy groups; although we work primarily with diffeological spaces, our approach applies to the category of Chen spaces as well.
-This paper is the first of a series organizing smooth homotopy theory in the framework of model categories and applying it to (finite- and infinite-dimensional) $C^{\infty}$-manifolds.
+The main objective of this paper is to endow the category $\dcal$ of diffeological spaces with a compactly generated model structure whose weak equivalences are just smooth maps inducing isomorphisms on smooth homotopy groups (see \cite[Definition 15.2.1]{MP} for a compactly generated model structure).

+Since every object is fibrant with respect to our model structure (Theorem \ref{model}), cofibrant diffeological spaces play an important role in smooth homotopy theory as $CW$-complexes do in topological homotopy theory (cf. \cite[Section 1]{Quillenequiv}).

-Several authors have attempted to construct a model structure on the category $\dcal$.
-Wu \cite{Wu} and Christensen-Wu \cite{CW} defined fibrations, cofibrations, and weak equivalences in a manner similar to the case of topological spaces, using affine $p$-spaces instead of the topological standard $p$-simplices (\cite[Definition 4.8]{CW} and \cite[Definition 7.10.6 and Example 11.1.8]{Hi}), and conjectured that with their definitions, $\dcal$ is a model category.
+Construction of a model structure on the category $\dcal$ has been attempted by several authors.
+Since the standard $p$-simplex $\Delta^{p}$ endowed with the sub-diffeology of $\rbb^{p+1}$ does not contain the $k^{th}$ horn $\Lambda^{p}_{k}$ as a deformation retract, ingenuity is needed to construct a model structure on $\dcal$ in a manner similar to the case of topological spaces (\cite[Definition 7.10.6 and Example 11.1.8]{Hi}).
+Wu \cite{Wu} and Christensen-Wu \cite{CW} defined fibrations, cofibrations, and weak equivalences, using affine $p$-spaces instead of the standard $p$-simplices (\cite[Definition 4.8]{CW}), and conjectured that with their definitions, $\dcal$ is a model category.
 In the latest version (version 6) of \cite{HS}, Haraguchi-Shimakawa used the notion of a tame map (\cite[Definition 3.8]{HS}) to define fibrations, and claimed that $\dcal$ is a model category which is not cofibrantly generated (\cite[Theorem 5.1]{HS}).
-However, there exists a gap in the proof of \cite[Lemma 5.6]{HS}.
-More precisely, the proof of the existence of a lift $\coprod_{(f, g)}I^{n} \longrightarrow E$ making \cite[diagram (5.4)]{HS} commutative is incomplete.
+However, there exists a gap in the proof of \cite[Lemma 5.6]{HS}. \if0 More precisely, the proof of the existence of a lift $\coprod_{(f, g)}I^{n} \longrightarrow E$ making \cite[diagram (5.4)]{HS} commutative is incomplete.
 Taking \cite[Definition 4.2]{HS} into account, the author considers that they used the assertion that each component of the composite